sellingcabohomes/blog.sellingcabo.homes/_posts/2025-08-14-Los-Cabos-Closing-Costs-2025-The-Hidden-Costs-That-Could-Derail-Your-Dream-(And-How-to-Budget-Like-a-Pro).md

 But in Los Cabos, you're looking at something completely different.

-## The Real Numbers That Will Surprise You
+## The Real Numbers: Los Cabos Closing Cost Percentages

 Let me be brutally honest about what you're actually going to pay: